willhansen/kotlin/spec-docs/function-types.md

 which means that everything which takes a function will work with an extension function and vice versa.

 To prevent unpleasant ambiguities, we introduce additional restrictions:
-* A value of an extension function type cannot be **called** as a function, and a value of a non-extension function type cannot be called as an extension.
+* A konstue of an extension function type cannot be **called** as a function, and a konstue of a non-extension function type cannot be called as an extension.
 This requires an additional diagnostic which is only fired when a call is resolved to the `invoke` with the wrong extension-ness.
 (Note that this restriction is likely to be lifted, so that extension functions can be called as functions,